 Following a scheme put forth by John Launchbury of DARPA, the timeline of AI can be broken into three parts.
-The 1st Wave (1950-2000) saw the development of three fundamental approaches to AI – one based on powerful Search Algorithms, one on Mathematical Logic and one on Connectionism, imitating the structure of neurons in the human brain.
+The 1st Wave (1950-2000) saw the development of four fundamental approaches to AI – one based on powerful Search Algorithms, one on Mathematical Logic, one on algorithms drawn form the natural world and one on Connectionism, imitating the structure of neurons in the human brain.
 Connectionism develops slowly in the First Wave but explodes in the 2nd Wave (2000-2020).
 We are now entering the 3rd Wave.

 Claude Shannon, a scientist at the legendary Bell Labs, was a participant at the Dartmouth conference.
 His earlier work on implementing Boolean Logic with electromagnetic switches is the basis of computer circuit design – this was done in his Master’s Thesis at MIT making it probably the most important Master’s Thesis ever written.
 In 1950, Shannon published a beautiful paper Programming a Computer for Playing Chess, which laid the groundwork for games playing algorithms based on searching ahead and evaluating the quality of possible moves.

 Fast Forward: Shannon’s approach led to the triumph in 1997 of IBM’s Deep Blue computer which defeated reigning chess champion Gary Kasparov in a match.
 And things have accelerated since – one can now run even more powerful codes on a laptop.